 If using recycled products, you may be able to design final dimensions of windows, kitchen units or even rooms around available material sizes.

 Choose durable materials and finishes as they should last longer.

 If you’re building or renovating, work with your designer and builder to plan how you will minimise waste during the project and recycle leftover building materials.
 This will reduce demand for new materials and lower the volume of waste going to landfill.

 If your designer or builder doesn't have a waste plan, talk to them about making one.
 Be clear about your goals about reducing waste and gain agreement from people you're working with—you may want to get this in writing.
 For example, a waste plan may include arrangements to separate materials on site and a contract for it to be collected.

-Up to 90 per cent of critical decisions, including waste minimisation, are made during the design stage so it's important to talk about waste at the beginning of a project.
+Up to 90% of critical decisions, including waste minimisation, are made during the design stage so it's important to talk about waste at the beginning of a project.

-You may even be able to sell some used building materials to recover some costs.
+You may be able to sell used building materials to recover some costs.

 When building or renovating, use recycled materials and materials with high recycled content where it is fit for purpose—this helps to lower waste volumes and increase the viability of recycling which in turn will develop the market for recycled resources.
 Buying recycled goods can also save you a lot of money and add character to your home.

-If you are renovating or building yourself, don't forget this important rule.
+If you're renovating or building yourself, don't forget this important rule.
 Inaccurate cutting can lead to a lot of wasted product.
 Use off-cuts where possible.

 You also need to dispose of lead-contaminated waste properly.
 Contact your local council or responsible state authority before renovation or building work begins to ask how you should dispose of your lead-contaminated waste.
 If you have a builder or project manager, discuss this with them.